Mladé Buky: Etymology

-The name literally means 'young beeches'.
-The name refers to the forest that was located on both banks of the Úpa River at the time the settlement was founded.
+The name means 'young beeches' in Czech.
+It refers to the forest located on both banks of the Úpa River when the settlement was founded.

 Geography

 Mladé Buky is located about 5 km northwest of Trutnov and 44 km north of Hradec Králové.
 The southern part of the municipal territory with the built-up area lies in the Giant Mountains Foothills.
 The northern part lies in the Giant Mountains and within the Krkonoše National Park.
 The highest point is a mountain at 1013 m above sea level.
 The Úpa River flows through the market town.

 History

-According to local legend, the settlement was founded in 1008.
+According to local legend, Mladé Buky was founded in 1008 and Hertvíkovice in 1010.
 The first written mention of Mladé Buky is from 1355, when it belonged to the Trutnov estate.

-During the German occupation in World War II, the Germans established and operated a forced labour subcamp of the Stalag VIII-A prisoner-of-war camp in Mladé Buky.
+Hertvíkovice was first mentioned in 1455.

 Transport

-The I/14 road (the section from Liberec to Trutnov) passes through the market town.
+The I/14 road (the section from Liberec to Trutnov) runs through the market town.

 Mladé Buky is located on the railway line heading from Hradec Králové and Trutnov to Svoboda nad Úpou.